sakloui/jorban-martysmods.github.io/docs/special_other/limiting_game_fps.md

 <details markdown="block">
 <summary>NVIDIA Control Panel (Driver Based, NVIDIA GPU Only, All Games)</summary>

-This guide will provide you with the basics to limit your framerate using AMD Adrenalin's `Frame rate target control` function.
+This guide will provide you with the basics to limit your framerate using NVIDIA's Control Panel `3D Settings` options for `Max Frame Rate`.

 Keep in mind that this works globally, so it will force the framerate to what you set for ALL games on your system.

+<h3>Step 1. - Open NVIDIA Control Panel:</h3>

+* __Easiest Method__ - Right click your desktop wallpaper, and click `NVIDIA Control Panel`.

+* Alternative Method - Search `NVIDIA Control Panel` in the Windows Search Bar.

+<h3>Step 2. - Adjust the 3D Global Settings:

+1. On the left hand corner, click `Manage 3D Settings`.
+2. Ensure that you are within the `Global Settings` tab.
+3. Enable `Max Frame Rate`.
+4. Set the desired framerate between values 20 and 1000.
 </details>